rithin-jose/Cpp-basics/array/array.md

 Array is a collection of variables of same data type referenced under the same name. they are stored in a contiguous memory locations and can be accessed randomly using indecesof the array.

 Eg.
+int a[4].   here 4 is the length of the array.

 | 10 | 20 | 56 | 23 |
 |--- |---|---|---|